Kendall Jenner Is Fully Topless In New Polaroids

 “I feel very, very blessed and I think that I live a very extraordinary life.
 I wouldn’t change it for the world but there are days where I wish I could walk outside and nothing would be like it is right now,” she added.

-Kendall does, indeed, seem to leave an extraordinary life.
-The world’s highest-paid supermodel is always jetting off somewhere, with her career appearing to have many perks.
-The star graces red carpet events, owns a knockout designer wardrobe, and causes frenzy wherever she goes.
-Clearly, though, her job also includes helping big sister Kim out.
+Kendall does, indeed, seem to lead an extraordinary life.
+The world’s highest-paid supermodel is always jetting off somewhere, with her career appearing to offer many perks.
+The star graces red carpet events, owns a knockout designer wardrobe, and causes a frenzy wherever she goes.
+Clearly, though, her job also includes helping out her big sister Kim.

 Fans wishing to see more of Kendall should follow her Instagram.